reefland/ansible-k3s-argocd-renovate/README.md

 * **Let's Encrypt** configuration requires you to define your challenge credentials and list domains for certificate generation
 * **Kube-vip** Load Balancer section will require you to specify a range of IP addresses available for use and a VIP address for the API Load Balancer
 * **Longhorn** Distributed storage is intended to be the default storage class, the `local-path` StorageClass is not installed
+* **Sealed Secrets** can be used to provide truly encrypted secrets considered safe to be committed to public git repositories.

 ---